networkcode-rd/python/README.md

 # python
-Learn and Code on Python
+Learn to Code using Python